diliaur/simple-slider-2/README.md

 ## To Install

-Download thisrepository and unzip it into your Plugins directory.
+Download this repository and unzip it into your Plugins directory.
 Activate it, set up the options in the widget area of the dashboard, and off you go.

 ## To Do